In this guide, I will discuss the Boxer Crab’s appearance, behavior, dietary needs, tank conditions, ideal tank mates, breeding and much more.

 These claws have effectively lost their ability to function in a typical crab manner, as they are too slender and feeble, which makes them ill-suited for defense.
 However, crabs adapted to hold live sea anemones in each of its claws, which can be used in symbiosis for food gathering and/or defense.

 Interesting fact: The claws are no longer used for taking food, a task which has been taken over by the very mobile third maxillipeds and to the pereiopods, specifically the first pair of walking legs.

 Note: A sister species, Lybia edmondsoni (Hawaiian Boxer Crab), basically, is a smaller version of the Lybia tessellate.
 They grow to an average width of about 10 – 15 mm (about 0.5 in).

 The Lifespan of the Lybia Tesselata

 Boxer Crabs lived most in an aquarium containing low competition and the absence of various larger animals.
-Which is why it is recommended for smaller aquariums to boost its chance of survival.
+This is why it is recommended for smaller aquariums to boost their chance of survival.